 Vice-President (January 2021 - Present)

-- Recruited members for organization during annual membership drive personally adding 15 new members through individual contacts. - Spearhead the organization of the annual industry tour to network with professionals in the technology field. - Introduced the "Standards of Conduct" for members to abide by during all industry tour visits.
+- Recruited members for the organization during annual membership drive personally adding 15 new members through individual contacts. - Spearheaded the organization of the annual industry tour to network with professionals in the technology field.

 Dean's Student Council